andrevidela/Research-report/Thesis/index.md

 \label{sec:future-work}

-Work never ends and progress instils more progress, while a lot of ground has been covered, exploring the forest of all knowledge not only yields results, it uncovers new paths to explore.
+Work never ends and progress instils more progress.
+While a lot of ground has been covered, exploring the forest of all knowledge not only yields results, it uncovers new paths to explore.
 This section outlines additional work that could be done in order to ease the use of linear types as well as make use of them for additional functionality.

 ## Enlarging the Scope

-The optimisation of section
-\ref{sec:performance}
- only looks at the _immediate_ scope of let bindings.
-Technically speaking, there is nothing preventing our optimisation from working with a more indirect scoping mechanism.
+The optimisation of section \ref{sec:performance} only looks at the _immediate_ scope of let bindings.
+Technically speaking, nothing is preventing our optimisation from working with a more indirect scoping mechanism.
 Indeed, the following should trigger our optimisation:

 ```haskell
 defaultVal : MyData